-The Office of the Registrar is in room #249.
+The Office of the Registrar's main reception is in room #249.

 Bastyr University operates on the quarter system.
 The University's quarter is 11 weeks long.
-(Summer quarter classes are generally eight; summer clinic is 11 weeks.)
+(Summer quarter classes are generally eight weeks; summer clinic is 11 weeks.)
 Eleven hours of class constitute one credit hour, and 22 hours of lab/practicum constitute one credit hour.

-Registration for continuing students takes place in the spring for the summer and fall quarters and in the fall for winter and spring quarters.
-New students are automatically registered for their fall quarter courses before orientation week.
+Registration for continuing students takes place each term.
+New students are automatically registered for their fall quarter courses before orientation week..

-Electronic course add/drop/withdrawal forms are found under the Registrar tab on MyBU.
+Electronic course add/drop/withdrawal forms are found under the Registrar tab on MyBU on SharePoint.
 Classes may be added or dropped from a student's schedule through the add/drop period (ending the close of the first week of each quarter).
-Withdrawal from classes is not permitted during the final three weeks of a quarter (the refund schedule can be found in the quarterly Academic Calendar in the Registrar's section of MyBU and in the University catalog).
+Withdrawal from classes is not permitted during the final three weeks of a quarter (the refund schedule can be found in the quarterly Academic Calendar in the Registrar's section of MyBU on SharePoint and in the University catalog).

 In no case may a course be dropped or withdrawn from after the course has ended.
 Students must check with the registrar for specific deadlines.